romualdk/game-components/Vector/vector.md

 # Introduction

-Every time You want to make even most simple game you have to use vector mathematics.
+Every time you want to make even most simple game you have to use vector mathematics.

 I present to you the simplest possible approach to vectors with a list of every function you will ever need.